jasdeepkhalsa/jstranslator/README.md

 ## jstranslator - JavaScript Translator ##
-A JavaScript to Human-Readable-English translator.
+A JavaScript to Human-English translator.

 Take any JavaScript file and put it through `jstranslator.js` to understand how the code works in plain English.